Lexus LS (XF40): LS TMG

 In September 2011, photos were taken of a heavily modified LS, later revealed to be the LS TMG (Toyota Motorsport GmbH) prototype spotted on the Nürburgring.
 Aside from a redesigned aero package, the LS TMG contains a 5.0-liter V8 engine that produces 641 hp and 524 lbft of torque, giving the car a top speed of around 200 mph and a 4.2-second 0–60 mph time.

 Specifications

-Different models based on the standard (USF40) and long wheelbase (USF41) platforms are sold worldwide.
-From 2007, rear-wheel drive is offered with the 4.6 L gasoline powered V8, and all-wheel drive is featured with the 5.0 L hybrid V8.
-Some markets receive a modified 4.6 L V8 engine without direct injection.
-The standard (UVF45) and long wheelbase (UVF46) hybrid models feature a two-stage planetary-gear continuously variable transmission (CVT).

-The LS 600h L is sold in major global markets in North America, Asia, and Europe, while the LS 600h is sold in Asian and European markets.
+Different models based on the standard (USF40) and long wheelbase (USF41) platforms were sold worldwide.
+From 2007, rear-wheel drive was offered with the 4.6 L gasoline powered V8, and all-wheel drive was featured with the 5.0 L hybrid V8.
+Some markets received a modified 4.6 L V8 engine without direct injection.
+The standard (UVF45) and long wheelbase (UVF46) hybrid models featured a two-stage planetary-gear continuously variable transmission (CVT).
+The LS 600h L was sold in major global markets in North America, Asia, and Europe, while the LS 600h was sold in Asian and European markets.